dikhan/terraform-provider-openapi/docs/how_to.md

 ###### <a name="xTerraformResourceTimeout">x-terraform-resource-timeout</a>

-This extension allows service providers to override the default timeout value for CRUD operations with a different value for just the operations that are [asynchronous](https://github.com/dikhan/terraform-provider-openapi/blob/master/docs/how_to.md#xTerraformResourcePollEnabled).
+This extension allows service providers to override the default timeout value for CRUD operations with a different value for both operations that are synchronous and [asynchronous](https://github.com/dikhan/terraform-provider-openapi/blob/master/docs/how_to.md#xTerraformResourcePollEnabled).

 The value must comply with the duration type format.
 A duration string is a sequence of decimal positive numbers (negative numbers are not allowed), each with optional fraction and a unit suffix, such as "300s", "20.5m", "1.5h" or "2h45m".